 I was most excited to use it in the kids’ bathroom, which has white tile and nearly white grout.
 At least, the grout used to be white.

-To use this, you just brush a small bit onto the grout lines with a toothbrush.
 The paint will soak into the grout but won’t soak into your tile.

 I found it worked best to let the paint dry a bit and then wipe off the excess.